tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 For `FX55`, the value of each variable register from `V0` to `VX` inclusive (if `X` is 0, then only `V0`) will be stored in successive memory addresses, starting with the one that's stored in `I`. `V0` will be stored at the address in `I`, `V1` will be stored in `I + 1`, and so on, until `VX` is stored in `I + X`.

-`FX65` does the same thing, except that it takes the value stored at the memory addresses and loads them into the variable registers instead.
+`FX65` does the opposite; it takes the value stored at the memory addresses and loads them into the variable registers instead.

 The original CHIP-8 interpreter for the COSMAC VIP actually incremented the `I` register while it worked.
 Each time it stored or loaded one register, it incremented `I`.
-After the instruction was finished, `I` would be set to the new value `I + X + 1`.
+After the instruction was finished, `I` would end up being set to the new value `I + X + 1`.

 However, modern interpreters (starting with CHIP48 and SUPER-CHIP in the early 90s) used a temporary variable for indexing, so when the instruction was finished, `I` would still hold the same value as it did before.